College of Nursing Courses

 NURS 5960 Directed Readings In Nursing 1-4 hrs.

 Prerequisites: None.
+May be repeated with change of content; maximum credit 4 hours.
 Exploration under faculty guidance or area of interest in nursing not specifically incorporated in formal courses.

 Course Component